-Nearly 400 of you took the time to respond to our latest IrishCentral readers survey, which asked you to share your favorite Irish names for girls, boys, and names that can be used for either girls or boys.
+Nearly 400 of you took the time to respond to our IrishCentral readers survey, in 2020, which asked you to share your favorite Irish names for girls, boys, and names that can be used for either girls or boys.

 The results were a varied mix of stunning Irish names, proving yet again what great taste you all have.

 While we'll be sharing your favorite Irish names for boys and favorite Irish names for boys or girls in the coming days, here are the top 30 favorite Irish names for girls and their meanings amongst IrishCentral readers (in descending order):